GenericMappingTools/gmt/doc/rst/source/supplements/potential/grdseamount.rst

 **-G**\ *grdfile*
     Specify the name of the output grid file; see GRID FILE FORMATS below).
-    If **-T** is set then *grdfile* must be a filename template that contains a floating point format (C syntax) and we use the corresponding time (in units specified in **-T**) to generate the individual file names.
+    If **-T** is set then *grdfile* must be a filename template that contains a floating point format (C syntax).
+If the filename template also contains either %s (for unit name) or %c (for unit letter) then we use the corresponding time (in units specified in **-T**) to generate the individual file names, otherwise we use time in years with no unit.

 **-L**\ [*cut*]
     List area, volume, and mean height for each seamount; NO grid is created.